CrossTheBlueSky/CrossTheBlueSky/README.md

 ## Full Stack Software Engineer

 Hello!
 I'm Derek, a full stack software engineer specializing in the MERN stack.
 I'm passionate about building robust and user-friendly web applications.
+I believe that technology is at its best when it's strengthening the human element, and that's what drives me as a developer.

 ### Skills & Technologies